Our unique analysis of the bills Rowland sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1983 to Nov 1994, Rowland missed 136 of 5,685 roll call votes, which is 2.4%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+From Jan 1983 to Nov 1994, Rowland missed 142 of 5,693 roll call votes, which is 2.5%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: